resonatecoop/website/content/tge/_index.md

     paragraph: "ETHICS come first.
 We’re considering the impact of everything that we do, from ensuring our operation is environmentally-friendly to making an effort to build an inclusive platform."
 ---

-Resonate’s long-term vision is to decentralize as many processes as possible.
-For this to happen, we need a utility token to transact events across all functions, and cover basic operating costs.
+<p class="f4 lh-title">Resonate’s long-term vision is to decentralize as many processes as possible.
+For this to happen, we need a utility token to transact events across all functions, and cover basic operating costs.</p>

 Our initial token will be an ERC-20 compliant token, trading on Ethereum’s mainnet.
 (After an infrastructural transition to RChain, the token will be converted.)